MotionCharacter: Fine-Grained Motion Controllable Human Video Generation: Methodology

 \subsection{Training Paradigm}

+Our training paradigm is tailored for learning fine-grained, disentangled control.
+It comprises three integral parts: (1) a dataset with dual-track annotations for motion type and intensity, (2) a mixed image-video strategy for robust generalization and zero-motion calibration, and (3) a loss function that synergistically optimizes for both identity stability and motion fidelity.

-\textbf{Human-Motion Dataset.} To support high-quality video generation, we constructed a diverse dataset named Human-Motion, comprising 106,292 video clips from various public and private sources.
-This collection includes VFHQ~\cite{xie2022vfhq} (1,843 clips), CelebV-Text~\cite{yu2023celebv} (52,072 clips), CelebV-HQ~\cite{zhu2022celebv} (31,004 clips), AAHQ~\cite{liu2021blendgan} (17,619 clips), and a private dataset, Sing Videos (3,752 clips).
+\textbf{Human-Motion Dataset.} While foundational, current human video datasets like CelebV-HQ~\cite{zhu2022celebv} and CelebV-Text~\cite{yu2023celebv} lack the fine-grained motion annotations and quality controls needed for training controllable models.
+Their coarse emotional categories and data artifacts limit the learning of nuanced dynamics.
+To enable disentangled motion generation, we introduce Human-Motion, comprising 106,292 video clips from various public and private sources.
+This collection includes VFHQ~\cite{xie2022vfhq} (1,843 clips), CelebV-Text~\cite{yu2023celebv} (52,072 clips), CelebV-HQ~\cite{zhu2022celebv} (31,004 clips), AAHQ~\cite{liu2021blendgan} (17,619 clips), and a private dataset (3,752 clips).
 Each clip in the Human-Motion dataset was rigorously filtered and re-annotated to ensure high-quality identity and motion information across diverse video formats, resolutions, and styles.

-To enrich the dataset with motion-related information, we used MiniGPT~\cite{zhu2023minigpt} to automatically generate two types of captions for all videos: overall descriptions and action phrases.
+Human-Motion is distinguished by its dual-track annotation schema, which provides parallel labels for both motion semantics and intensity.
+Specifically, to enrich the dataset with motion-related information, we used LMM~\cite{zhu2023minigpt} to automatically generate two types of captions for all videos: overall descriptions and action phrases.
 The overall descriptions provide a general summary of the video's content, while the action phrases offer specific annotations of facial and body movements present in the clips.
 These captions serve as the primary text description $\mathcal{P}$ and action phrase $\mathcal{A}$ in our framework.